 Importance of coal imports

-China is the world’s top coal consumer, and its coal trade accounts for almost a quarter of the global total.
-In 2014, China coal imports dipped year-over-year for the first time in six years.
-Imports fell 10.9% to 291.6 million tons.
-More than 90% of the country’s coal imports are seaborne.
+China is the world’s top coal consumer.
+China’s coal trade accounts for almost a quarter of the global trade.
+In 2014, China’s coal imports recorded their first year-over-year dip in six years.
+Imports dropped 10.9% to 291.2 million tonnes.
+More than 90% of the country’s coal imports are seaborne, according to the China National Coal Association.